juribeparada/MMDVM_HS/BUILD.md

 - make bl: it builds a firmware with USB bootloader support.

 - make zumspot-pi: upload the firmware to a ZUMspot RPi version (using internal RPi serial port)

 - make mmdvm_hs_hat: upload the firmware to MMDVM_HS_Hat board (using internal RPi serial port)

+- make nano-hotspot: upload the firmware to Nano hotSPOT board (using internal serial port)

+- make nano-dv: upload the firmware to NanoDV board (using internal serial port)

+- make d2rg_mmdvm_hs: upload the firmware to D2RG MMDVM_HS board (using internal serial port)

 - make dfu [devser=/dev/ttyXXX]: upload firmware using USB bootloader. "devser" is optional, and it corresponds to the USB serial port device name.
 This option permits to perform a reset to enter to booloader mode (DFU).
 If you don't use "devser", you have to press the reset button of the ZUMspot just before using this command.